PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 This article includes observations, conclusions, and recommendations that are not meant to cover or represent 100% of the possible situations.
 In terms of GUIs, the benchmark is 80% of the use cases.

 Corner cases exist in all areas of problems.
 There are "yea but what about...." questions you can ask about anything and everything in the universe.
-There's no attempt being made nor claimed that the proposal solves every GUI problem, every programmer's educational level, every runtime environment, etc.
+There's no attempt being made nor claimed that this proposal solves every GUI problem, every programmer's educational level, every runtime environment, etc.

 This conversation is targeted at user code, not library code.
 In other words, the person writing the code and using the code is a user, not a person writing a library module.

-To be a "GUI" in this discussion:
+To be a "GUI" module in this discussion:
-* A library needs to provide access to all of the well-known GUI widgets
+* The module needs to provide access to all of the well-known GUI widgets
-* Allows the user to place Widgets in any arrangement desired by the user (i.e. they are not dumbed down nor are they templates you choose from)
+* The user can place Widgets in any arrangement desired
-* The primary use is User Interface to a Python application (as opposed to serving up web pages)
+* The primary use is as a User Interface to the Python application that is running

 ### Pythonic

 Now there's a loaded word.
 It's subjective to be sure, but there are certain traits, patterns or pieces of code that make them more or less Pythonic "feeling".
 Another way of putting it is "I can't define it, but I know it when I see it".

-A few traits that I find particularly enjoyable about the language are:
+A few traits that I find particularly enjoyable about the language and perhaps fall into the "Pythonic" category are:

 * User code is often short
-* Code can be simultaneusly compact and readable
+* Code can be simultaneusly compact and readable (and beautiful too)
 * Python emphasises simplicity
 * It's modular and has namespaces
 * List and Dictionary containers are hecka-powerful (this was surprising)